Cart 0

 recreating one of the world’s most famous ballets into the Australian First Nations context

 Betrayed and forgotten by family and by colleagues, G-, wanders her homeland, seemingly lost and mad, trying to find her spirit again.
-Baya Rakarum (translated ‘the Forgotten One’) is an adaptation of Giselle’s second act into an Indigenous Australian context by NT Dance Company’s Artistic Director, Gary Lang, senior Larrakia choreographer.
+Bukuminkum (translated ‘the forgotten face’) is an adaptation of Giselle’s second act into an Indigenous Australian context by NT Dance Company’s Artistic Director, Gary Lang, senior Larrakia choreographer.

 + Read more

-Gary Lang completed the first development of Baya Rakarum with a residency at The Australian Ballet in October 2023. space
+Gary Lang completed the first development of Bukuminkum (formerly Baya Rakarum) with a residency at The Australian Ballet in October 2023. space

-Baya Rakarum is large-scale, full-length work that sees Lang's choreogaphy style 'Aboriginal Ballet' realised en pointe for the first time in his career as Artistic Director.
-Working closely with Rirratjingu loreman Banula Marika, the Lang continues to explore Yolŋu manikay and buŋgul with the classical music and dance that inspires Lang. space
+Bukuminkum is large-scale, full-length work that sees Lang's choreogaphy style 'Aboriginal Ballet' realised en pointe for the first time in his career as Artistic Director.
+Working closely with Rirratjingu loreman Banula Marika, Lang continues to explore Yolŋu manikay and buŋgul with the classical music and dance that inspires Lang. space

 The work is being developed over two years between Garramilla (Darwin) and Yirrkala (East Arnhem Land). space